microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

   --releaseGroupRoots          Runs only on the root package of release groups.
 Can only be used with --all or
                                --releaseGroup.
   --scope=<value>...
 Package scopes to filter to.
-  --version=<value>            The version for which to generate the changelog
+  --version=<value>            The version for which to generate the changelog.
+If this is not provided, the version of
+                               the package according to package.json will be used.

 GLOBAL FLAGS
   -v, --verbose  Verbose logging.

 DESCRIPTION
-  Generate a changelog for a new version
+  Generate a changelog for packages based on changesets.

 EXAMPLES
-  Create an changelog using the --version flag.
+  Generate changelogs for the client release group.

-    $ flub generate changelog --version 1.0.0
+    $ flub generate changelog --releaseGroup client
 ```

 ## `flub generate changeset`